NSLS-II-BMM/BeamlineManual/docs/before.rst

 and click the button that says "Submit account registration form".

 Enabling your BNL account is non-optional.
-You must have an active account in order to unlock the computers at the beamline.
+You must have an active account in order to unlock the computers at the beamline or to access your data.

 .. caution:: Without an active account, a known password, and DUO
 	     Federal two-factor authentication, you will be unable to